KAMALALSAWWA/onion-vanity-address/README.md

 ed25519 public key is 32-byte y-coordinate of a point on a [Twisted Edwards curve](https://datatracker.ietf.org/doc/html/rfc8032) equivalent to [Curve25519](https://datatracker.ietf.org/doc/html/rfc7748#section-4.1).

 Both `mkp224o` and `onion-vanity-address` leverage additive properties of elliptic curves to avoid full scalar multiplication for each candidate key.
-Addition of points requires expesive field inversion operation and both tools utilize batch field inversion (Montgomery trick) to perform single field inversion per batch of candidate points.
+Addition of points requires expensive field inversion operation and both tools utilize batch field inversion (Montgomery trick) to perform single field inversion per batch of candidate points.

 The key performance difference is that while `mkp224o` uses point arithmetic that calculates both coordinates for each candidate point,